The Emergence of the Big Bang Theory

 The Resurgence of the God Hypothesis

-The Judeo-Christian tradition has long maintained that the universe was brought into being by God, leading its adherents to expect that traces of a cosmic beginning would one day be found.
-In contrast, naturalism’s a priori dismissal of any non-natural causes made the notion of an eternal universe intellectually attractive for many.
-Yet, over the past century, the pendulum of evidence has swung back in favour of theistic expectations.
-Does this hint at something greater?
-Could it support the idea of a Creator?
-These are big questions that deserve careful thought.
+The Judeo-Christian tradition has long held that the universe was brought into being by God, and this belief naturally predicted that evidence of a cosmic beginning would eventually be discovered.
+Does this point to something beyond the physical universe?
+Could it support the case for a Creator?
 Let’s avoid rushing to hasty conclusions, but at the same time, let’s not be too quick to dismiss the possibility.

 Firstly, let’s consider the initial argument put forward by Stephen Meyer:[xii]